Rebel Wilson reveals she was banned from Disneyland for a bathroom selfie - NewsBreak

-(KTLA) – Actress Rebel Wilson seems to have gotten into a little bit of trouble while at the Happiest Place on Earth.
+( KTLA ) – Actress Rebel Wilson seems to have gotten into a little bit of trouble at the Happiest Place on Earth.

-She revealed to Hasan Minhaj on “The Daily Show” that she got banned from the Anaheim theme park for 30 days because she took a photo in a secret bathroom.
-That apparently is a huge no-no for Disneyland.
+During an interview with Hasan Minhaj on Comedy Central’s “The Daily Show,” Wilson said she got banned from the Anaheim theme park for 30 days because she took a photo in a secret bathroom — which is apparently a huge no-no at Disneyland.

 “They called me up and said, ‘Rebel what 30 days did you not want to come to Disneyland because you’ll be filming a movie or something?'” she explained.

-Wilson also revealed there are Disneyland “gangs” out there.
-She explained they consist of adults with names like the White Rabbits or Children of Thanos, and they wear matching vests and walk around the resort “doing gang stuff.”
+Wilson also discussed her knowledge of Disneyland “gangs,” claiming they consist of adults with names like the White Rabbits or Children of Thanos, and they wear matching vests and walk around the resort “doing gang stuff.”

-Apparently, one initiation into the gang was to steal the apple from the Snow White Ride.
-Wilson said that it happened so much, officials changed the apple into a hologram.
+She alleged that one initiation into the “gang” was to steal the apple from the Snow White Ride.
+Wilson said that it happened so often, officials changed the apple into a hologram.

-“Don’t ask me how I know about Disneyland gangs, because I will not say,” she said tersely.
+“Don’t ask me how I know about Disneyland gangs, because I will not say,” she said.
+Florida bill would require bloggers who write about governor to register with the state

-In February, Wilson got engaged to her beau Ramona Agruma in Disneyland.
+In February, Wilson got engaged to beau Ramona Agruma in Disneyland .
 The couple started dating in 2021 and made it official on Instagram in June 2022.

 “I thought I was searching for a Disney prince, but maybe what I really needed all this time was a Disney princess,” she said in the post.